apache/beam/learning/prompts/code-generation/04_io_bigtable.md

 Prompt:
-Write the python code to read data from Bigtable.
+Write the python code to read data from Bigtable using Apache Beam.
 Response:

 You can read data from [Cloud Bigtable](https://cloud.google.com/bigtable) using the `ReadFromBigtable` transform.
 The following Python code reads a table `table_id` from a Bigtable instance `instance_id`.
 The `table_id` and `instance_id` are provided as a command line arguments.
 The data is logged to the console: